 Piscinas Dunes Beach

-Piscinas Dunes is one of the most charming, wild beaches in Sardinia.
-Located in the municipality of Arbus, in the province of Medio Campidano, this 3.5 km (about 2.2 miles) long beach is characterized by some of the most beautiful, tallest sand dunes in Sardinia – they are so tall that you can see them from a good distance, as you drive towards the beach.
+It’s a 3.5 km (about 2.2 miles) long beach that has some of the most beautiful, tallest sand dunes in Sardinia.
+They are so tall that you can see them from a good distance, as you drive towards the beach.

-The beach had soft, light brown and golden sand.
+The beach has soft, light brown and golden sand.
 Water is immediately deep and there often are strong currents which make swimming a challenge – if not plain dangerous, depending on the wind!
 This means that the beach is really not suitable for families with children.

 As the beach is quite difficult to reach (the road to get there is terribly windy) and there are no villages in the immediate vicinity, Piscinas Dunes never gets really crowded – not even during weekends in the peak summer months.
 This makes it a perfect place to spend a day if you are looking for a quiet place.